Senate Democrats plan immigration backup plan

 The Supreme Court’s decision has important legal and political implications in an election year, when the reach of federal government, states rights and illegal immigration will be debated.

+President Barack Obama’s administration is about two thirds of the way through a review of some 300,000 cases pending before immigration courts nationwide.
+The effort is aimed at identifying the best use of government resources and sorting out those cases that have the greatest impact on public safety, said Gillian Christensen, an immigration and customs spokeswoman.

+“The effective use of prosecutorial discretion allows ICE to alleviate the burden posed on already overwhelmed immigration courts by administratively closing cases that do not meet the agency’s priorities,” Christensen said.

-Democratic Senator Charles Schumer said on Tuesday if the high court upholds Arizona’s law, he will introduce legislation that prevents state and local authorities from enforcing their own immigration rules.
+Democratic Senator Charles Schumer said if the high court upholds Arizona’s law, he will introduce legislation that prevents state and local authorities from enforcing their own immigration rules.

 Republicans were expected to counter with their own immigration reform legislation.
-While neither measure is expected to advance very far in Congress this year, they are likely to get a lot of attention in the run-up to November’s presidential and congressional elections.
+While neither measure is expected to advance very far in Congress this year, they are likely to get a lot of attention in the run-up to the November 6 presidential and congressional elections.

 Republicans boycotted the hearing, dismissing it as political theater.